-Myths about Sailing
+Myths About Sailing

-Myth: Sailing is for the rich
+Myth: Sailing is expensive

 Myth: Bigger boats are more expensive than small boats

 - Some of the small boats are more technical and cost more money to purchase.

 - People choose to sail dinghies (small boats) or keelboats (bigger boats) for a variety of reasons.

 Myth: You have to own a boat to sail

 Myth: You need a lot of "sailing gear" before going sailing

 - Sunglasses, a hat, gloves and non-marking shoes are a good starting point.

 - The Club's Co-op Keelboats have lifejackets for sailors and when people crew on a member's boat, the member likely has a lifejacket to loan their crew.
 If you have your own lifejacket... bring it.